Research

 MERID (Media Enabled Research Interface and Database) developed in partnership with members of the Cornell Computer Science Department.

-After completing my masters' degrees in percussion performance and orchestral conducting, and working in the industry as the Music Director of two regional civic orchestras for seven years, I return to university to pursue a systematic study of the dynamics of orchestral music-making.
-After a third master's degree in 'reading and writing' as I call my Master of Studies in musicology, I undertook my doctoral research at the University of Oxford under the supervision of Professor Eric Clarke. in
+After completing her masters' degrees in percussion performance and orchestral conducting, and working in the industry as the Music Director of two regional civic orchestras for seven years, Cayenna returns to university to pursue a systematic study of the dynamics of orchestral music-making.
+After a third master's degree in 'reading and writing', as she often calls her Master of Studies in musicology, she undertook her doctoral research at the University of Oxford under the supervision of Professor Eric Clarke.

 If you can't wait, you can read the full 459-page(!) thesis here.